gcarreno/UberPDF-Example/README.md

 The only Build Mode I'm currently using and testing is the `lintel64`.

-I would apreciate some help in testing `lintel32*`, `wintel32*` and `wintel64*` build modes.
+I would apreciate some help in testing `lintel32*` build mode.

 I'm attempting to make this as complete as possible under my current test environment in terms of the dynamic libraries paths in all relevant places.

-I have Lazarus configured with cross-compiling for win32 and win64 but I didn't test the ÜberBuild™ with any Windows versions.
+**DONE**: I have Lazarus configured with cross-compiling for win32 and win64 but I didn't test the ÜberBuild™ with any Windows versions.

-I have 2 Raspberry Pi's and will, sometime in the future, have a gander at compiling this on them.
+**DONE**: I have 2 Raspberry Pi's and will, sometime in the future, have a gander at compiling this on them.
 I will add the apropriate Build Options once I do get around it.

 ### Build Script